-Mariah Junglan Min is Postdoctoral Fellow in International Humanities at Brown University with the Department of English, the Program in Medieval Studies, and the Cogut Institute for the Humanities.
-Her work concerns literature from 900 to 1500 with a particular emphasis on late medieval England, and her areas of interest include premodern globality and race, character, drama and performance, and digital humanities.
+Mariah Junglan Min is Assistant Professor in English and the Program in Medieval Studies at Brown University.
+Her work concerns literature from 900 to 1500 with a particular emphasis on late medieval England, and her areas of interest include premodern globality and race, literary character, drama and performance, and digital humanities.

 Education